Revelation 4:1-11 · Revelation · Updated April 25, 2026

 Summary

-The Throne Room Vision in Revelation 4:1-11 is a significant passage where John, the author of Revelation, is granted a vision of heaven.
-This vision is crucial as it sets the stage for the revelations that follow.
-The passage begins with John seeing a door open in heaven and hearing a voice like a trumpet inviting him to come up and see what must happen in the future (4:1).
-Immediately, John finds himself in the spirit, witnessing a throne set in heaven with someone sitting on it (4:2).
+The Throne Room Vision in Revelation 4:1-11 presents a passage where John, the author of Revelation, receives a vision of heaven.
+This vision sets the stage for the revelations that follow.
+John sees a door open in heaven and hears a voice like a trumpet inviting him to come up and see what must happen in the future (4:1).
+Immediately, John finds himself in the spirit, witnessing a throne set in Heaven with someone sitting on it (4:2).

 Chiastic structure